f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

   :align: center
   :scale: 50%

-|

 2. Adding additional Application Owners

   - On the Azure portal, go to Azure Active Directory → App registrations → <the app you created in Registering an application>
   - Click on Settings → Owners → Add owner
   - Enter the user's F5 email address to search
-  - Select the user and Click on Select
+  - Select the user and click on Select

 .. image:: pictures/img_module5_lab1_2.png
   :align: center
   :scale: 50%

-|

 3. Generating Service Principal Secret